-2020 Music Fellow - Jonathan Berkahn, of Wellington Composer, performer, and educator Jonathan Berkahn is an accompanist, soloist, and chamber musician and an experienced choral conductor – of classical (musically literate) choirs and community groups.
+2020/2021 Music Fellow - Jonathan Berkahn, of Wellington Composer, performer, and educator Jonathan Berkahn is an accompanist, soloist, chamber musician, and experienced choral conductor of classical choirs and community groups.
 He has also been active in many folk/traditional bands – Celtic and Eastern European, the Wellington Irish Sessions and is a ceilidh (dance) caller.
-He gained a degree in composition from Victoria University, then an honours degree in performance (organ, harpsichord, and fortepiano), then a PhD in musicology.
-Jonathan will undertake his Fellowship in Carterton in November 2020, during which time he will perform at two concerts and produce a song cycle based on found Wairarapa texts.
+He has a degree in composition from Victoria University, an honours degree in performance (organ, harpsichord, fortepiano), and a PhD in musicology.
+Jonathan undertook his Fellowship in Carterton in November 2020, performing at two community concerts and writing new music.
 He will return to Wairarapa for a concert with Wairarapa Community Orchestra, which will premiere his Frog Farm Suite, named after the cottage in Gladstone where he held his residency.
 Tickets available from Carterton Events Centre and online

 2015 - Inaugural Music Fellow - Jona Byron, from Australia.
 A musician and filmmaker based in Melbourne, during his fellowship, Byron composed five songs and performed at two house concerts in Masterton.
 One of his songs was part of the 15th anniversary exhibition at Aratoi Museum in 2015-2016.
 For more on Jona: Bandcamp and SoundCloud

 New Zealand Pacific Studio Artist Residency Programme invites applications from creative practitioners working in music for this 3-week Fellowship in Carterton, Wairarapa, New Zealand.